 Christopher Benson:

-You just put your finger on the problem with that phrase: “… succeed in today’s art world, get a plumb teaching job and show in the venues that will advance their careers” I don’t believe that a single one of those aspirations you just listed have a goddamn thing to do with making good art, and THAT is the problem.
-You know – not everybody is cut out to be an artist, and this idea which the schools trade on, that anybody can go in there, pay the fee and get “trained up” is just wrong.
+You just put your finger on the problem with that phrase: “… succeed in today’s art world, get a plumb teaching job and show in the venues that will advance their careers” I don’t believe that a single one of those aspirations you just listed have a damn thing to do with making good art, and THAT is the problem!
+You know — not everybody is cut out to be an artist, and this idea which the schools trade on, that anybody can go in there, pay the fee and get “trained up” for the profession is just wrong.
+It isn’t a profession; it’s a vocation.

-You have to be a very particular kind of eccentric to take this life on, and it isn’t for everybody.
+You have to be a very particular kind of weirdo to let this life take you on, and it just isn’t for everybody.
 A school can certainly craft a formula for success, but not for art itself; at least, I don’t think so.
-I think that real art is the product of a far longer and far less predictable path that just can’t be mapped so dependably.
-Being an artist has never been a “career” in the same way that many other livelihoods are.
+I think real art is the product of a far longer and far less predictable path that just can’t be dependably mapped at the outset.
+Being an artist has never been a “career” in the same way that other livelihoods are.
 It has a mystical component — sounds hokey, but I don’t know what else to call it — which is in direct conflict with all the things that guarantee career success.
-The problem with the Academies, always, is that they are all about careerism.
+The problem with the Academies is that they are all about careerism.

 LG: The transition after leaving school when young artists are finding their unique voices, separate from their teachers, can be difficult, especially when an aesthetic is tied to the perspectives and craft learned from a teacher(s).